Iran says in touch with powers on new talks, EU denies it

 PROTRACTED IMPASSE

-Since then, a U.N. nuclear watchdog report has lent weight to concern that Iran has worked on designing a nuclear weapon.
-Washington and the European Union have turned to extending hitherto modest sanctions in place since 2006 to target Iranian oil.
+Since then, a U.N. nuclear watchdog report has lent weight to concern that Iran has worked on designing a nuclear weapon and Washington and the EU have turned to extending hitherto modest sanctions in place since 2006 to target Iranian oil.

 Iran has said it is ready to talk but has also started shifting uranium enrichment to a deep bunker where it would be less vulnerable to the air strikes Israel says it could launch if diplomacy fails to curb Tehran's nuclear drive.

 Western diplomats say Tehran must show willingness to change its course in any new talks.
-Crucially, Tehran says other countries must respect its right to enrich uranium, the nuclear fuel which can provide material for atomic bombs if enriched to much higher levels than that suitable for power plants.
+Crucially, Tehran says other countries must respect its right to enrich uranium, the nuclear fuel which, if enriched to much higher levels than that suitable for power plants, can provide material for atomic bombs.

 Russia, a member of the six power group that has criticised the new EU and U.S. sanctions, said the last-ditch military option mooted by the United States and Israel would ignite a disastrous, widespread Middle East war.